- Using Guidelines

 Guidelines can now have width or thickness.
 To define the width for a guideline, press Shift and drag the guideline.
 You will notice the dotted line defining the width.
 You can change the width by dragging this line without Shift:

-Proportional Guideline Marks»
+Proportional Guideline Markers»

-Now if you start to change the length of the stem by moving its left or right point the marks will move proportionally showing you the new proportional thickness and position of the vertical stem:
+Now if you start to change the length of the stem by moving its left or right point the markers will move proportionally showing you the new proportional thickness and position of the vertical stem:

 Converting Guidelines into Alignment Zones or Hints»